SELECTIVE AND ADDITIONAL LICENSING — LIVE

 Do I need a selective licence in Greenwich?

-Selective licensing means that all privately rented properties in an area decided by the council will require licensing, regardless of the number of occupants or households.
+Selective licensing requires almost all privately rented properties in a designated area to be licensed, regardless of the number of occupants.

 How do I apply for a licence?